 I think of my terror in the hallway, crouched over my babies and I weep for the women who lost their firstborn during the plague.
 I praise God that it’s His mercy that covers me, and that death must pass me over because I am His.

-This death that His blood spares me from is not the one on this Earth, but rather the one that determines my eternity.
-Truly. the blood of the Lamb that was slain for you, sweet sister, is the most precious gift you will ever receive.
+However, this death that His blood spares me from is not the one on this Earth, but rather the one that determines my eternity (and through His grace, I have eternal life).

 I think of the prayer my friend texted me about the storm not harming even a branch, and the prayer that it would pass over us.

 And it did.
 Oh, sweet friend, it did.
 Indeed, not even the sidewalk chalk we had abandoned on the patio was moved.

 In my heart I prayed even as relief fell from my eyes in tears, “Lord, thank you for passing us over.
 Thank you for protecting my babies.
 Thank you for your grace and mercy!”

 We still talk about that day at times.
 I remind our kids about those prayers, and God’s answer to them.

 Just as God charged the Hebrew parents to remind their children to have the Passover every year, so we as parents must be intentional to talk about what God has done in our lives and for us and to live as women that pray with bold faith and teach our children to pray the same way.

 When the storm passes over, the adventure is just beginning.

 Jesus died and His blood is over you so that the angel of death can never steal your soul into hell.